sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-mobilepc-sensors-api-adaptivebrightness-alrpoints.md

 # ALRPoints

-Specifies the ambient light response (ALR) curve data.
+ALRPoints specifies the ambient light response (ALR) curve data.

 The curve is defined by the illuminance (lux) detected by an ambient light sensor, and the percentage of change in brightness.